Frequently Asked Questions

 What if my roommate and I don't get along?

-Discuss this concern with your roommate. if you are unsure about how to approach the discussion, talk with your resident assistant (RA) or hall coordinator (HC).
-If your initial conversation does not resolve your concerns, consult your RA or HC about other strategies.
-Occasionally, a change in roommates is required. if a solution cannot be found with your RA/HC, please contact the Housing Office for further assistance.
+Discuss this concern with your roommate. if you are unsure about how to approach the discussion, talk with your resident assistant (RA).
+If your initial conversation does not resolve your concerns, consult your RA about other strategies.
+Occasionally, a change in roommates is required.
+If a solution cannot be found with your RA, please contact the Housing Office for further assistance.

 Living with someone else can occasionally be difficult, but it is one of the most valuable experiences you will have at Adrian College.
 The Residence Life staff will be happy to share practical negotiation and compromise strategies -- this is information you will be able to use the rest of your life!

 What is an RA?